-As you can see we have an image to the left and a description box to the right.
-To create two boxes we use a table with two columns and a single row.
-In the left column is the image and in the right one the description.
-However, the image directive is way too long to fit in a column.
+The |Author_Bernat6| is the text definitions alias.
+I can use later this to add the definition, like I've done in the TOCs Author part.
+After the :: and a space you start the definition.
+If you want to add an UNICODE character (non-ASCI) leave an empty space and specify it in the format U+(UNICODE code).
+To find the UNICODE code of a character I recommend using the FileFormat websites service.
+Spaces are trimmed from the definition, therefore we add a space by its UNICODE character (U+0020).
+Until the raw directive what you can see is a TOC tree entry.
+Here's how a TOC entry will look like: + image directive is way too long to fit in a column.
 Therefore, we need to use the substitution definition system.
 We add this definition after the TOC tree.
-All images for the TOC tree are to be put in the images folder near its reStructuredText file.
+All images for the TOC tree are to be put in the images folder near its lreSTl file.
 We use the point measurement system because we are also creating PDFs.
 PDFs are printable documents, where there is no such thing that pixels (px), just points (pt).
 And while generally space is no problem for web pages (we have monitors with huge resolutions) the size of the paper (A4 or letter) is constant and will be for a long time in the future.
 Therefore, size constrains come in play more like for the PDF, than the generated HTML code.
 Now your images should be as small as possible, while still offering the intended information for the user.
 Remember that the tutorial will become part of the OpenCV source code.
 If you add large images (that manifest in form of large image size) it will just increase the size of the repository pointlessly.
 If someone wants to download it later, its download time will be that much longer.
 Not to mention the larger PDF size for the tutorials and the longer load time for the web pages.
 In terms of pixels a TOC image should not be larger than 120 X 120 pixels.
-Resize your images if they are larger!
+Resize your images if they are larger! .. note: